Erkhanal/Erkhanal/README.md

 -  Master’s Degree in Artificial Intelligence (AI), **UK**

--  Executive Post Graduate Degree in ML/AI, (Generative AI Specialization)
+-  Executive Postgraduate Degree with a Specialization in Generative AI

 -  Bachelor’s Degree in Mechanical Engineering, **Nepal**